HenryTu2912/HenryTu2912/README.md

 ### Hi, I'm Henry Tu

-I discovered a passion for web application development using the PERN stack and agile methodology, "LiveConnect Application".
+I discovered a passion for web application development when I participated in my capstone project using the PERN stack and agile methodology, "LiveConnect Application".
 Subsequently, I served as an Applied Research Assistant for DICE - Saskatchewan Polytechnic, working as a full-stack developer on an agricultural stock management application.

 I am currently seeking a role in back-end web development, with a preference for working with C# or PHP.
 I am particularly interested in joining a startup with a close-knit team where I can quickly make a meaningful impact.
 If you have any job opportunities available, please reach out to me.